andrewrong/leetcode/PROBLEMS_SUMMARY.md

 ### #17.
 Letter Combinations of a Phone Number
 **Problem:** Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.
 Return the answer in any order.
 A mapping of digits to letters is similar to a telephone keypad.

+### #39.
+Combination Sum
+**Problem:** Given an array of distinct integers `candidates` and a target integer `target`, return a list of all unique combinations of candidates where the chosen numbers sum to `target`.
+You may return the combinations in any order.
+The same number may be chosen from candidates an unlimited number of times.
+Two combinations are unique if the frequency of at least one of the chosen numbers is different.

+### #40.
+Combination Sum II
+**Problem:** Given a collection of candidate numbers () and a target number (), find all unique combinations in  where the candidate numbers sum to .
+Each number in  may only be used once in the combination.
+The solution set must not contain duplicate combinations.

+### #40.
+Combination Sum II
+**Problem:** Given a collection of candidate numbers () and a target number (), find all unique combinations in  where the candidate numbers sum to .
+Each number in  may only be used once in the combination.
+The solution set must not contain duplicate combinations.

+### #40.
+Combination Sum II
+**Problem:** Given a collection of candidate numbers (`candidates`) and a target number (`target`), find all unique combinations in `candidates` where the candidate numbers sum to `target`.
+Each number in `candidates` may only be used once in the combination.
+The solution set must not contain duplicate combinations.

+### #46.
+Permutations
+**Problem:** Given an array `nums` of distinct integers, return all the possible permutations.
+You can return the answer in any order.

+### #47.
+Permutations II
+**Problem:** Given a collection of numbers that might contain duplicates, return all possible unique permutations in any order.

+### #78.
+Subsets
+**Problem:** Given an integer array `nums` of unique elements, return all possible subsets (the power set).
+The solution set must not contain duplicate subsets.
+Return the solution in any order.

+### #93.
+Restore IP Addresses
+**Problem:** Given a string containing only digits, restore it by returning all possible valid IP address combinations.
+A valid IP address consists of exactly four integers separated by single dots.
+Each integer is between 0 and 255 (inclusive) and cannot have leading zeros.

+### #90.
+Subsets II
+**Problem:** Given an integer array `nums` that may contain duplicates, return all possible subsets (the power set).
+The solution set must not contain duplicate subsets.
+Return the solution in any order.

+### #131.
+Palindrome Partitioning
+**Problem:** Given a string `s`, partition `s` such that every substring of the partition is a palindrome.
+Return all possible palindrome partitioning of `s`.

+### #491.
+Non-decreasing Subsequences
+**Problem:** Given an integer array `nums`, return all the different possible non-decreasing subsequences of the given array with at least two elements.
+You may return the answer in any order.

+### #37.
+Sudoku Solver
+**Problem:** Write a program to solve a Sudoku puzzle by filling the empty cells.
+A sudoku solution must satisfy all of the following rules:
+- Each of the digits 1-9 must occur exactly once in each row.
+- Each of the digits 1-9 must occur exactly once in each column.
+- Each of the digits 1-9 must occur exactly once in each of the 9 3x3 sub-boxes of the grid.
+The '.' character indicates empty cells.

+### #51.
+N-Queens
+**Problem:** The n-queens puzzle is the problem of placing n queens on an n x n chessboard such that no two queens attack each other.
+Given an integer n, return all distinct solutions to the n-queens puzzle.
+Each solution represents a distinct board configuration where 'Q' indicates a queen and '.' indicates an empty space.

+### #455.
+Assign Cookies
+**Problem:** Assume you are an awesome parent and want to give your children some cookies.
+But, you should give each child at most one cookie.
+Each child i has a greed factor g[i], which is the minimum size of a cookie that the child will be content with; and each cookie j has a size s[j].
+If s[j] >= g[i], we can assign the cookie j to the child i, and the child i will be content.
+Your goal is to maximize the number of your content children and output the maximum number.

+### #376.
+Wiggle Subsequence
+**Problem:** Given an integer array `nums`, return the length of the longest wiggle subsequence of `nums`.
+A wiggle sequence is a sequence where the differences between successive numbers strictly alternate between positive and negative.
+For example, [1, 7, 4, 9, 2, 5] is a wiggle sequence because the differences (6, -3, 5, -7, 3) are alternately positive and negative.
+A subsequence is obtained by deleting some elements (possibly zero) from the original sequence, leaving the remaining elements in their original order.